TradeControl/tradecontrol.github.io/tutorials/balance-sheet-web.md

 ## Asset Entry

+Open the Cash Accounts Maintenance page, filter by the Asset type and un-close Stock, Vehicles and Plant and Machinery.
+These are closed by default and therefore inaccessible.

 Normally, asset entries take place over several years.
 For the purposes of tutorial, however, we must add assets retrospectively and rebuild the period-end closedowns.
 The **Financial Periods** page on the **Accounts** menu communicates the current period and the financial year.
 The [basic tutorial]({{ site.url}}/tutorials/cash-book-web) ended its financial year m/e April, but yours will likely be different.

 The Cash Account Asset Entry page is where you register assets, depreciate them or specify movement.